HN-MVTS: HyperNetwork-based Multivariate Time Series Forecasting: Experimental Results

 \section{Experimental Results}

 We report average MSE for four horizon lengths $H \in \{48, 96, 192, 336\}$ and 5 random seeds in Table~\ref{table1}.
-Here, the statistically significant (under Wilcoxon signed-rank with confidence 0.95 over 5 seeds) model among HN-MVTS and the baseline is shown in \textbf{bold}.
-The Mean Absolute Error (MAE) and detailed training curves with dependence of testing MSE on epoch are presented in Appendix.
+Here, the statistically significant (under the Wilcoxon signed-rank test with confidence 0.95 over 5 seeds) model among HN-MVTS and the baseline is shown in \textbf{bold}.
+The Mean Absolute Error (MAE) and detailed training curves, with the dependence of testing MSE on epoch, are presented in Appendix.
 As one can notice, in most cases, our HN-MVTS improves forecasting accuracy across all datasets and architectures, often by a substantial margin.

-Speaking about application to various architectures, first, the efficient and straightforward linear baseline, namely, DLinear~\cite{Zeng2023}, benefits significantly from our method.
-For example, on the Weather dataset, MSE improves from 0.1369 to 0.1115 at horizon $H = 48$ and from 0.2641 to 0.2396 at $H = 336$.
-As a result, Dlinear with our HN-MVTS became the top-performing solution for this dataset, though the vanilla Dlinear was initially the worst model.
-Similar gains are observed on ECL, PEMS04, and PEMS08, i.e., improvements are dataset-dependent and often practically meaningful (particularly in high-dimensional or strongly correlated datasets).
+Regarding applications to various architectures, the efficient and straightforward linear baseline, namely DLinear~\cite{Zeng2023}, benefits significantly from our method.
+For example, on the \texttt{Weather} dataset, MSE improves from 0.1369 to 0.1115 at horizon $H = 48$ and from 0.2641 to 0.2396 at $H = 336$.
+As a result, DLinear, combined with our HN-MVTS, became the top-performing solution for this dataset, although the vanilla DLinear was initially the worst model.
+Similar gains are observed on \texttt{ECL}, \texttt{PEMS04}, and \texttt{PEMS08}, i.e., improvements are dataset-dependent and often practically meaningful (particularly in high-dimensional or strongly correlated datasets).
 These results confirm that HN-MVTS can enhance lightweight models by incorporating channel relationships.
-Second, as an MLP-based model, TSMixer~\cite{Chen2023} benefits from the added expressivity and channel specificity provided by our hypernetwork.
-For example, on the ECL dataset, MAE drops from 0.2453 to 0.2350 at $H = 48$, and from 0.3040 to 0.2876 at $H = 336$.
-Notably, TSMixer + HN-MVTS shows significant gains on PEMS07 and PEMS08, which involve high-dimensional traffic sensor data with strong inter-channel dependencies.
-Third, while already competitive, ModernTCN~\cite{Luo2024} exhibits modest yet significant improvements when paired with HN-MVTS.
-On ETTm2 and PEMS datasets, the model becomes more robust at longer, typically more challenging horizons.
-Finally, even advanced Transformer-based models benefit from our approach.
-On the PEMS07 dataset at $H = 336$, PatchTST’s MSE decreases from 0.1619 to 0.1415, and iTransformer from 0.1030 to 0.0928.
-This demonstrates that our approach complements sophisticated attention mechanisms by generating adaptive, channel-aware output parameters.
-The visualization of HN-MVTS embeddings (Fig.~\ref{fig:hypernet_embeddings}) shows that channel embeddings learned for various base models are very similar and reflect the specifics of the dataset rather than the architecture of MVTS model.